senyoltw/homebridge-cmd/README.md

 # homebridge-cmd

-Supports cmd on HomeBridge Platform(base on homebridge-http)
+homebridge-plugin for Your PC Command with Apple-Homekit.(by node.js child_process.exec())

 # Installation

-1. Install homebridge using: npm install -g homebridge
+1. Install homebridge using: sudo npm install -g homebridge
-2. Install this plugin using: npm install -g https://github.com/senyoltw/homebridge-cmd
+2. Install this plugin using: sudo npm install -g homebridge-cmd
 3. Update your configuration file.
 See sample-config.json in this repository for a sample.

 # Configuration